Mihonarium/moratorium.ai/docs/intro.md

 ## Summary

-AI systems have many realised and potential benefits, but it's crucial to avoid their harms.
-As AI gets increasingly integrated into society, we need to address, both through technical research and governance, the risks related to racial, gender and other biases, misinformation, cybersecurity, equality, and privacy.
-And there's another worry, which we focus on here.
+*AI systems have huge realised and potential benefits, but it's crucial to avoid their harms.
+As AI gets increasingly integrated into society, we need to address the risks related to racial, gender and other biases, misinformation, cybersecurity, equality, and privacy, both through technical research and governance.
+And there's another worry, which we focus on here.*

-Experts are concerned about the **existential threat from advanced artificial intelligence (AI) systems**.
+Leading AI scientists warn about the **existential threat from advanced artificial intelligence (AI) systems**.

+To develop everyday software, programmers write down instructions that computers follow.
+But AI is not like that: no one designs or understands the instructions AIs follow.
+Instead, AI systems are grown.
+We don't know how to control advanced AI systems or set the goals they pursue.

 Within the next **10-15 years**, many researchers expect to achieve **superhuman artificial general intelligence (AGI)**.
-Leading AI labs (OpenAI, Google DeepMind, and Anthropic) state[\[1\]](https://openai.com/charter)[\[2\]](https://www.deepmind.com/about) the creation of a superhuman AGI as their goal.
+Leading AI labs (OpenAI, Google DeepMind, and Anthropic) state[\[1\]](https://openai.com/charter)[\[2\]](https://www.deepmind.com/about) the creation of a superhuman AGI as their objective.

-While researchers find ways to advance on a path towards superhuman AI, the field does not currently recognize any promising leads as to how to make a future AGI pursue goals we’d want it to pursue.
+While researchers find ways to get closer to a superhuman AI, the field does not currently recognize any promising leads as to how to make a future AGI controllable or safe.

-"AI alignment" is the problem of aligning future AI goals and behavior with human values. **Some employees of OpenAI, DeepMind, and Anthropic think the probability of extinction is around 80-90%**[^1].
-They use the word “extinction” literally and don’t refer to, say, unemployment.
-The reason for this is that we’re not on track to solve the technical problem of AI alignment in time.
-If it remains unsolved when we reach an AGI, humanity will likely go extinct.
+"AI alignment" is the problem of aligning future AI goals and behavior with human values.
+We're not on track to solve this problem in time (before we reach AGI).
+Because of that, **some employees of OpenAI, DeepMind, and Anthropic think the probability of extinction is around 80-90%**[^1].
+They use the word “extinction” literally: the end of all life on the planet.

 [^1]: From personal conversations with people working at OpenAI, DeepMind, and Anthropic.